Chili6666/fusionKit/packages/fusion-kit-contracts/README.md

 - **menuItems**: `ModuleMenuItem[]`
   - An array of menu items associated with the module.
 Each item is defined by the `ModuleMenuItem` interface.

 #### Methods

-- **mount(container: string | HTMLElement): void**
+- **mount(container: string | HTMLElement, moduleConfiguration?: ModuleConfiguration): void**
   - Mounts the module to the specified container.
 The container can be identified by a string (e.g., a CSS selector) or an `HTMLElement`.
+Optionally, configuration options for the module can be provided.
+  - **Parameters:**
+    - `container`: The container element or its ID where the module will be mounted.
+    - `moduleConfiguration`: Optional configuration options for the module.

 - **unmount(): void**
   - Unmounts the module, performing any necessary cleanup.